Xunnamius/unified-utils/packages/mdast-util-tight-comments/README.md

 Also notice the `<!-- remark-ignore -->` line.
 This specific comment receives special consideration in that:

-1. There will never be a newline between it and the next node
+1. There will never be a newline between it and the next node.
-2. There will always be a newline between it and the previous node
+2. There will always be a newline between it and the previous node.

 > If you're running prettier _after_ remark, you must surround the comments
 > around which you want to preserve tightened spacing with